codeHaiku22/Arch-Linux-Installation-Guide/Arch Linux Installation Guide.md

 ```

 ### Install reflector
-With a fully-updated repository, we are in good-standing to install the `reflector` tool so that we can optimize the "mirrorlist" file for local mirrors.
+With a fully-updated repository, we are in good-standing to install the `reflector` tool so that we can optimize the `/etc/pacman.d/mirrorlist` file for local mirrors.

 ```
 root@archiso ~ # pacman -S reflector